-8.2.3 Head of the Lake communities
+8.2.3 Head of the Lake community

-The community is responsible primarily for ensuring their own safety; the protection of any dependants and property; reducing their potential for loss; maintaining readiness; and responding appropriately during an event.
-This requires awareness of both the greater hazards and their specific risk exposure; and adoption of practices and measures to manage this risk (ORC & QLDC, 2006).
+The community is responsible primarily for ensuring their own safety, the protection of any dependants and property, reducing their potential for loss, maintaining readiness, and responding appropriately during an event.
+This requires awareness of both the greater hazards and their specific risk exposure, and adoption of practices and measures to manage this risk (ORC and QLDC, 2006).